joshuasegovia/joshuasegovia.github.io/index.md

 ## About My Advisor

-Dr.David Knowles is the principal investigator of the Knowles Lab at the New York Genome Center/Columbia University.
+Dr. David Knowles is the principal investigator of the Knowles Lab at the New York Genome Center/Columbia University.
 Dr.Knowles' research involves both the development of novel machine learning methods and their application to data analysis problems in genomics, particularly genetic regulation of the transcriptome.

-Dr.David Knowles:
+Dr. David Knowles:

 [https://davidaknowles.github.io/](https://davidaknowles.github.io/)